 „Those symptoms are not physical ones, go and see a psychologist,“

-Frequently statements like those lead to misdiagnoses in the next step, and in a huge amount of the cases with misdiagnosis it is a false psychological diagnosis.
+Frequently statements like those lead to misdiagnoses in the next step, and in a huge amount of the cases with misdiagnoses it is a false psychological diagnosis.

 How do false diagnoses develop?

-The „chronic whiplash“ injury is still classified as a psychological problem by some doctors because the often missed instability after such an accident goes undetected, even despite the fact that it was proven many times that chronic whiplash injuries are based on physical findings.
+The „chronic whiplash“ injury is still classified as a psychological problem by some doctors, because the often missed instability after such an accident goes undetected.
+In fact, it was proven many times that chronic whiplash injuries are based on real physical damage.

-The effort that is necessary to clarify all those unspecific symptoms is far more than our health system can offer time- and moneywise.
+The effort that would be necessary to clarify all those unspecific symptoms is far more than our health system can offer – time- and moneywise.

 The symptoms do fall into several disciplines and all specialists only see their area.
 The personal experiences and knowledge of the patient over their body is not taken into account.

-Diagnostic measures such as Upright MRI or CT scan in rotation are not covered by German health insurances and therefore little recognized in Germany.
+Diagnostic measures, such as the Upright MRI or CT scan in rotational views, are not covered by German health insurances and therefore little recognized in Germany.
 Doctors do not recommend them and they are not available for patients that cannot afford them due to financial problems.